 Growing the Business

 When reading through articles about scaling out businesses then I loved this bit of content from this webpage – Just as you can over-parent you can do the same thing to your company.
-I had to come to the place where I know that the staff I have is capable and then let them go, because they are ready and can handle it … if you hold on too tightly, it doesn’t grow.
+I am at the place where I know that the staff I have are capable and I can let them handle it.
+If you hold on too tightly, things won’t grow.
 This really goes hand in hand with the millionaire fast lane book where you have three financial paths being the sidewalk, the slow lane and the fast lane.
 If you really believe you are able to cope with the fast lane then outsourcing your work and delegation is really key to success.
 Watch this video and it will explain the three financial paths and see which one you are?

 Some business owners spend so much time working on their weaknesses and trying to be everything but the problem is that company will only grow to the limits of the talents of that individual.
 You want it to grow to the talents of entire team.
 It takes a group to move an organisation forward.
 Once owners understand that, they are well on their way to success.
 True leaders understand they don’t have all the answer and they surround themselves with the right talent hence the reason why synergising is so crucial to business owners.